lcx/blog_private/content/post/home-assistant-with-grafana.md

 ## Grafana
 ### Configure Grafana
-The installation was already done via docker-compose, visit the Grafana installation with your browser of choice and start adding a new datasource.
+The installation was already done via docker-compose, visit the Grafana installation with your browser of choice and start adding a new data source.

-Select PostgreSQL as source for Grafana and configure it like this:
+Select PostgreSQL as the source for Grafana and configure it like this:

 {{< figure src="/images/2022/07/grafana-1.png" caption="Grafana connection to Timescale DB">}}

-Please note that the host ist `timescaledb:5432`, since it's running on the same network in docker, it can reach it with the hostname `timescaledb` and on the port 5432 and not the eposed 15432 port.
+Please note that the host is `timescaledb:5432`, since it's running on the same network in docker, it can reach it with the hostname `timescaledb` and on the port 5432 and not the exposed 15432 port.
 I also disabled TLS in this case.

-Next scroll down and make sure to select the correct version and enable the TimescaleDB setting.
+Next, scroll down and make sure to select the correct version and enable the TimescaleDB setting.

 {{< figure src="/images/2022/07/grafana-2.png" caption="Enable TimescaleDB in Grafana">}}